1 Introduction

 bw = c(0.02, 0.04,0.1))

-Visualize CNV tracks for multiple samples:
+Visualize summary of CNV for multiple samples:

 compare_cn_track(hmm_CN = multi_esti_raw,